 In September 2021, the Company issued 7,732,168 private warrants in a transaction exempt from registration under securities regulations.
 The warrants, which are not listed for trading on a stock exchange, entitle the holder to purchase one share of the Company's common stock at an exercise price of \$11.50 per share, subject to adjustment.
 The warrants will expire on September 2, 2026, at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.
 The private warrants were established as a liability at issuance.
 Classification of the private warrants as liability instruments was based on an analysis of the guidance in accordance with U.S. GAAP and in a statement issued by the Staff of the SEC regarding the accounting and reporting considerations for warrants issued by special purpose acquisition companies entitled "Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies."
 The Company considered whether the private warrants display the three characteristics of a derivative, and concluded the private warrants meet the definition of a derivative.
 However, the private warrants fail to meet the equity scope exception and thus are classified as a liability measured at fair value, subject to remeasurement at each reporting period.
-The changes in fair value of the private warrant liability were an increase of \$1.1 million and \$2.8 million for the three months ended March 31, 2024 and 2023, respectively.
+The changes in fair value of the private warrant liability were a decrease of \$13.6 million and an increase of \$1.1 million for the three months ended March 31, 2025 and 2024, respectively.
 These changes in fair value are recognized asother (income) expense, net in the condensed consolidated statements of operations and comprehensive income (loss).